Stanno Sports U.K. Ltd

 (a) Regulations Concerning Approaches

-Players who are not under written contract to a Club may be registered with a number of Clubs at any time, subject to the following provisions and those of the Competitions in which they play:
+Players who are not under written contract to a Club may be registered with several Clubs at any time, subject to the following provisions and those of the Competitions in which they play:

 (i) Competitions sanctioned by The Association under Regulation 3 of the “Regulations for the Sanction and Control of Competitions” may make their own regulations for the approach of Players between Clubs of the Competition